skilld-labs/zen/README-FIRST.txt

  1. Download Zen from http://drupal.org/project/zen

- 2. Unpack the downloaded file, take the entire zen folder (which includes the README.txt file, a STARTERKIT folder, etc.) and place it in your Drupal installation under one of the following locations: sites/all/themes making it available to the default Drupal site and to all Drupal sites in a multi-site configuration
+ 2. Unpack the downloaded file, take the entire zen folder and place it in your Drupal installation under one of the following locations: sites/all/themes making it available to the default Drupal site and to all Drupal sites in a multi-site configuration